 development computer is running 64-bit Linux®, so the pointer is 8 bytes.

-The second index, i64 0, is used to select the 0th
+, is used to select the 0th

-element of the string, which is supplied as the argument to puts.
+element of the string, which is supplied as the argument to puts

 Creating a custom LLVM IR code generator

 Understanding the LLVM IR is fine, but you need an automated code-generation system that dumps LLVM assembly.
-Thankfully, LLVM does have enough application programming interface (API) support to see you through this effort (see Resources for a link to the programmer's manual).
+Thankfully, LLVM does have enough application programming interface (API) support to see you through this effort (see Related topics for a link to the programmer's manual).
 Look for the file LLVMContext.h on your development computer; if that file is missing, something is probably wrong with the way you installed the LLVM.

 Now, let's create a program that generates LLVM IR for the Hello World program discussed earlier.
 The program won't deal with the entire LLVM API here, but the code samples that follow should prove that a fair bit of the LLVM API is intuitive and easy to use.